plasma-umass/scalene/README.md

 The memory usage sparkline and copy volume make it easy to spot unnecessary copying in line 6.

+# Technical Information

+For technical details on Scalene, please see the following paper: [Scalene: Scripting-Language Aware Profiling for Python](https://arxiv.org/abs/2006.03879).

 # Success Stories

 If you use Scalene to successfully debug a performance problem, please [add a comment to this issue](https://github.com/emeryberger/scalene/issues/58)!